ruoheng-du/ruoheng-du/README.md

 - 😄 Pronouns: She/Her/Hers
 - 🎙️ I speak Mandarin and English
 - ⚡ Fun fact: I've been collecting stamps for over ten years
+- ⚠️ Some repositories are currently private for academic integrity purpose.
 - 📫 Feel free to reach out to me at rd2910@nyu.edu